Mickey’s Not So Scary Halloween Party

 The Walt Disney World website has a list of show times for the special Halloween entertainment (Hocus Pocus Villain Spelltacular, Mickey’s “Boo-To-You” Halloween Parade, Celebrate the Magic, and Happy Hallowishes).
-The following characters are available for pictures during Mickey’s Not So Scary Halloween Party: Buzz Lightyear, Lots-o’-Huggin’ Bear, Cruella De Vil, Goofy, Minnie Mouse, Donald, Daisy, The Seven Dwarfs, Princess Tiana, Rapunzel, Cinderella, Pooh, Tigger, Eeyore, Piglet, Merida, Ariel, Alice, The Mad Hatter, Queen of Hearts, Belle, Gaston, Jack Skellington, Sally, Captain Jack Sparrow, Tarzan, Jane, Terk, Aladdin, Princess Jasmine, Jafar, Abu, Tinker Bell, and Mickey Mouse himself.
+You can take pictures with the following characters during Mickey’s Not So Scary Halloween Party: Buzz Lightyear, Lots-o’-Huggin’ Bear, Cruella De Vil, Goofy, Minnie Mouse, Donald, Daisy, The Seven Dwarfs, Princess Tiana, Rapunzel, Cinderella, Pooh, Tigger, Eeyore, Piglet, Merida, Ariel, Alice, The Mad Hatter, Queen of Hearts, Belle, Gaston, Jack Skellington, Sally, Captain Jack Sparrow, Tarzan, Jane, Terk, Aladdin, Princess Jasmine, Jafar, Abu, Tinker Bell, and Mickey Mouse himself.

 Dress Up For The Occasion

 Trick-or-treating at Mickey’s Not So Scary Halloween Party is the best!
-Disney gives out great candy, and lots of it.
+Disney gives out great candy–and lots of it.
 Blake and I had the most fun trick-or-treating.
-Candy is available throughout the park (3 stops in Adventureland, 2 in Frontierland, 1 at Liberty Square, 2 in Fantasyland, 1 at the Storybook Circus, and 4 in Tomorrowland).
+Candy is available throughout the park (2 stops in Adventureland, 3 in Frontierland, 1 at Liberty Square, 4 in Fantasyland, 1 at the Storybook Circus, and 3 in Tomorrowland).
 Just look for the giant blow ups and hoards of people.

 Do you or your child have a food allergy?
 Tell a Cast Member about your allergy and they will give you a special bag.
 Instead of getting candy at each trick-or treat location, you will receive a token.
 Then, redeem your tokens at the Allergy Friendly Center for allergy friendly treats.
 Disney thinks of everything!

 “Boo To You” Halloween Parade

 This parade has got it all.
 The Headless Horseman leads the parade, followed by a plethora of Disney characters and decorated floats.
 This is one of my favorite Disney parades.
 Melody’s Facebook Live video is posted below.